Alain Baxter: Return to competition

-In 2004 Baxter won his seventh British Slalom title, a record that was unequalled until Dave Ryding also won a seventh title in 2016.
+In October 2002, on the eve of the appeal decision, Baxter's sponsor Drambuie, announced that their continued sponsorship for him in the 2002-03 season.
+In 2004 he won his seventh British Slalom title, a record that was unequalled until Dave Ryding also won a seventh title in 2016.

 While his form never quite reached the same heights as they did in Salt Lake City, Alain Baxter remained the highest ranked and most recognisable male alpine skier in the UK.
 He was well respected by the more established skiing nations and his talent was the best the UK had produced.

 He competed in the 2006 Winter Olympics at Turin, where he finished 16th in the slalom.

 In 2008, facing ongoing difficulties for funding, he posed naked for photographer Trevor Yerbury to produce a "tastefully nude" calendar.
 Affected by a chronic back injury, he announced his retirement from competitive skiing in April 2009, age 35.

+Coaching

-Following retirement from competition, Baxter runs a ski shop near Glasgow.
+Following retirement from competition, Baxter ran a ski shop and ski boot fitting service in Stirling.
 In February 2014 an online petition was launched to return his medal.
+There was renewed interest in the petition in 2016.

+In May 2021, GB Snowsport announced that Baxter was to join the men's Alpine World Cup Squad, having been appointed as a high performance coach for the team.

 Other sports

-He is also a keen player of shinty, and turned out for Kincraig Shinty Club when that club was still active.
+In his youth, Baxter played ice hockey for Aviemore Blackhawks.
+He was offered a contract to be a professional ice hockey player but he did not take this up, opting to concentrate on skiing.
+He also played shinty, and turned out for Kincraig Shinty Club when that club was still active.

-Baxter won the 2005 British Superstars event, defeating Du'aine Ladejo who had edged Baxter out for the 2003 title.
+Baxter won the 2004 British Superstars event, defeating Du'aine Ladejo who had edged Baxter out for the 2003 title.

-After announcing his retirement from downhill skiing in 2009, Baxter decided to try track-cycling.
+At the time of announcing his retirement from downhill skiing in 2009, Baxter set out plans to try track-cycling.
 He had some assistance from the Scottish Institute of Sport's talent transfer programme.
-Baxter made his debut on a track bike racing at Manchester Velodrome on 5 December 2009, at part of the Revolution (cycling series) - Season 6.
-He set himself a goal of racing in the Commonwealth Games in 2010 which he unfortunately did not achieve.
+Baxter made his debut on a track bike racing at Manchester Velodrome on 5 December 2009, in the 200m sprint in the Revolution series.
+He had hopes of racing in the Commonwealth Games in 2010 in Dehli but was finding it difficult to get enough track time given his other commitments, including being part of the BBC's commentary team for the 2010 Winter Olympics.

 In 2015, Baxter took part in Red Bull Crashed Ice racing events in Belfast and Quebec as part of a Scottish side.
 He qualified for the final in Quebec but withdrew from the final after sustaining broken ribs.